-Nurses maintain and enhance their competence through daily practice reflection, lifelong learning and by integrating that learning into their practice.
-As practicing nurses, QA is integral in ensuring the public receives safe, quality and ethical care.
+Quality Assurance (QA) helps nurses maintain and enhance their competence through daily practice reflection and lifelong learning.
+They can then integrate that learning into their practice.
+QA is integral in ensuring the public receives safe, quality and ethical care.

 The Regulated Health Professions Act, 1991 requires CNO to establish and administer a QA Program that assists nurses in maintaining competence and continually evaluating their practice.